-Table 5.8: Physics suites used in the RRFS configurations above е --- ---
+Table 5.11: Physics suites ı used in the RRFS configurations above

-Physics Suite Description FV3_RAP The FV3_RAP physics suite is described in the CCPP documentation here.
-FV3_HRRR The FV3_HRRR physics suite is described in the CCPP documentation here.
-FV3_RRFS_v1be taThe FV3_RRFS_v1beta physics suite is described in the CCPP documentation here.
-FV3_RRFS_v1ns slThe FV3_RRFS_v1nssl physics suite is similar to the FV3_RRFS_v1beta suite; however, it uses the NSSL 2-moment microphysics scheme instead of the Thompson microphysics scheme.
+Physics Suite Description FV3_HRRR The FV3_HRRR physics suite is described in the CCPP documentation here.
+FV3_RRFS_v1be The FV3_RRFS_v1beta physics suite is described in the CCPP documentation here.
+FV3_RRFS_v1ns The FV3_RRFS_v1nssl physics suite is similar to the FV3_RRFS_v1beta suite; however, it uses the NSSL 2-moment microphysics scheme instead of the Thompson microphysics scheme.

-Input files required for RRFS ATM configurations can be viewed in Table 5.9 or in the UFS WM RT Data Bucket.
-Users who wish to run additional (unsupported) cases may also find useful data here.
+Each test file lists the input files required for a given test.
+Input files required for RRFS ATM configurations can be downloaded from the UFS WM RT Data Bucket.
+Users who wish to run additional (unsupported) cases may also find useful data in the NOAA RRFS data bucket.

-Information on nems.configure files is available in Section 4.2.4.
-The supported RRFS WM RTs use the same nems.configure file that ATM-only tests do (nems.configure.atm.IN).
-This file can be viewed in the ufs-weather-model/tests/parm directory here.
+Information on ufs.configure files is available in Section 4.2.4.
+The supported RRFS WM RTs use the same ufs.configure file that ATM-only tests do (ufs.configure.atm.IN).
+This file can be viewed in the ufs-weather-model/tests/parm directory.

-Additionally, users can find examples of various RRFS configuration files in ufs-weather-model/tests/parm here.
-These files include model\configure\\, \\run.IN (input run), \.nml.IN (input namelist), field\table\\, and diag\table\\ files.
+Additionally, users can find examples of various RRFS configuration files in the ufs-weather-model/tests/ parm directory.
+These files include model_configure, run.IN (input run), .nml.IN (input namelist), field_table, and diag_table files.